List of Gossip Girl characters: Raina Thorpe

 Portrayed by Tika Sumpter in season four, Raina Thorpe is Russell Thorpe's savvy and candid daughter who also assists her father in his business dealings.
-Chuck Bass first meets her and assumes that she is his assistant, to which she says that she is his secretary.
+Chuck Bass first meets her and assumes that she is his assistant, to which she says that she prefers the term secretary.
 Later, he finds out that she is in fact his daughter and the vice-president of her father's company.
 She is involved with her father in buying Bass Industries and later admits to Chuck that it was Russell who tipped off a potential buyer so they could acquire it.
 She also offers to sleep with Chuck, who takes her up on the offer at the end of "The Kids Are Not Alright".
 They have a short sexual relationship which ends when Chuck is told by Russell that Bart Bass was responsible for the death of Raina's mother, Avery.
 He explained that Bart was having an affair with Avery over twenty years ago, and that Bart purposefully trapped her in an apartment fire when she decided to go back to Russell.
 He tells Chuck that he has led Raina to believe that her mother abandoned them when she was a baby, so she doesn't know about her death.
 "In Damien Darko", Chuck asks Raina to get Nate's father fired after finding out that he is working for Russell Thorpe.
 She later develops a romantic relationship with Nate, who tells her the truth about her mother.
 She tells Russell she wants nothing to do with him, but later helps Blair and Chuck when it's discovered that he was responsible for killing her mother.